 - Login to the admin dashboard at https://<yourdomain>.wordpress.com/wp-admin to export your content from wordpress.com.

-- An email with the details of zip file with exported file will be sent.
+- An email with the details of the zip file with the exported file will be sent.

-- For those who used the link feature in wordpress (using hyper link in a post) , you need to export your wordpress.com blogroll by going to https://<yourdomain>.wordpress.com/wp-links-opml.php
+- For those who used the link feature in WordPress (using a hyperlink in a post), you need to export your wordpress.com blogroll by going to https://<yourdomain>.wordpress.com/wp-links-opml.php

 Install WordPress on the new web hosting service and Import data from wordpress.com